ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/governance-index-v0.2.md

 Purpose:

-Defines phase-based applicability boundaries for governance specifications
+Defines phase-based applicability boundaries for governance specifications.

-Clarifies when governance is advisory, binding, enforceable, or auditable
+Clarifies when governance is advisory, binding, enforceable, or auditable.

 Referenced By:

-Governance audits
+Governance audits.

-Lifecycle compliance reviews
+Lifecycle compliance reviews.

-Future operational and system-level specifications
+Future operational and system-level specifications.

 Cross-Reference Principles

-All governance documents adhere to the following cross-reference rules:
+All governance documents adhere to the following cross-reference rules.

-Governance documents may reference each other explicitly
+Governance documents may reference each other explicitly.

-Circular dependencies are permitted only at the index level
+Circular dependencies are permitted only at the index level.

-No governance document may override another without explicit version increment
+No governance document may override another without explicit version increment.

-All cross-references must specify document name and version
+All cross-references must specify document name and version.

 Authority Hierarchy

-In the event of interpretive conflict, authority precedence is as follows:
+In the event of interpretive conflict, authority precedence is as follows.

-Governance Index and Cross-Reference Map v0.2
+Governance Index and Cross-Reference Map v0.2.

-Enforcement and Escalation Rules v0.2
+Enforcement and Escalation Rules v0.2.

-Authority Level Matrix v0.2
+Authority Level Matrix v0.2.

-AI Participation Boundary v0.2
+AI Participation Boundary v0.2.

-Engineering Phase Boundary Specification v0.2
+Engineering Phase Boundary Specification v0.2.

 This hierarchy applies solely for governance interpretation and audit resolution.

 Audit and Review Usage

-Auditors and reviewers must use this index as the entry point for:
+Auditors and reviewers must use this index as the entry point for governance compliance verification.

-Governance compliance verification

-Authority traceability checks
+Authority traceability checks.

-AI participation boundary audits
+AI participation boundary audits.

-Engineering phase applicability audits
+Engineering phase applicability audits.

-Incident and escalation reviews
+Incident and escalation reviews.

 Any governance review conducted without reference to this index is considered incomplete.

 Versioning and Stability

 This index is aligned with Governance Formalization v0.2.

-Any addition, removal, or modification of governance documents requires:
+Any addition, removal, or modification of governance documents requires index update, explicit version increment, and Governance Body approval.

-Index update

-Explicit version increment

-Governance Body approval

 The index must always reflect the complete and current governance document set.

 File Location

 governance/governance-formalization/governance-index-v0.2.md

 ────────────────────────────────────────
 End of Document